 Further, software developers could develop custom filters in Jira by using the Jira Query language.
 Another related point is that the tool could be integrated with over 3,000 third-party apps.
 This enables another level of customization, whereby you could make the software function precisely the way you want to with these integrations.

 You may have got the impression that Jira is well suited for software development teams.
 While that is correct, it doesn’t mean that Jira cannot be used by other departments in an organization for their project management requirements.

-This offers you significant cost advantage.
-For instead of having to invest in different project management tools for multiple departments, you could satisfy the requirements of all departments using a single tasks management tool.
+This offers you a significant cost advantage.
+Instead of having to invest in different project management tools for multiple departments, you could satisfy the requirements of all departments using a single tasks management tool.

 There are a few relatively minor issues that you may have to contend with if you choose Jira as your project management tool.
 Perhaps the most important is that the tool doesn’t have the easiest interface to use.
 Those who are used to working on interfaces that require technical adeptness wouldn’t find a problem here either.
 However, for the rest, it’s a different story- especially during the initial stages of using the tool.

 Another potential problem is the relatively lesser number of collaboration tools that the tasks management platform provides.
-Apart from Kanban and scrum boards, you may be hard pressed to find many other collaboration tools in the platform.
+Apart from Kanban and Scrum boards, you may be hard-pressed to find many other collaboration tools on the platform.

 Contrasting sharply with Jira, ProofHub’s interface is simple enough that even users who are not technically proficient can easily use it.
 To enhance the quality of the layout, you could cluster together groups based on a parameter of your choice.
 In addition to a cleaner interface, this brings more data security to the project management software.